lmfit/lmfit-py/doc/model.rst

 -----------------------------------------------------------------------

-The :class:`Model` created from the supplied function ``func`` will create a :class:`Parameters` object, and names are inferred from the function arguments, and a residual function is automatically constructed.
+The :class:`Model` created from the supplied function ``func`` will create a :class:`~lmfit.parameter.Parameters` object, and names are inferred from the function arguments, and a residual function is automatically constructed.